Christopher M. Clarke, Ph.D.

 and travel.
 She has studied Japanese since 1997.

 Shihan Butram began training in Isshin-ryu karate in August 1974 and received her first degree black belt under Sensei Harry Acklin in 1976.
-She began training in Shorin- ryu in 1975, receiving a sixth degree black belt in karate in 2005 and a fourth degree black belt in Okinawan weaponry in 1997.
-She was named as one of two dai sempai (or "senior elders" and assistants to the directors) in 1999.
+She began training in Shorin- ryu in 1975, receiving a seventh degree black belt in karate in 2012 and a fifth degree black belt in Okinawan weaponry in 2011.
+She was named as one of two dai sempai (or "senior elders" and assistants to the directors) in 1999 and is now a member of the Executive Board.
 She is certified by the SKKAA as a Senior Instructor.
-She has also trained extensively in T'ai Chi Ch'uan (Taijiquan).
+She has also trained extensively in T'ai Chi Ch'uan (Taijiquan) and holds Beisho proficiency certification as a Taiji instructor.

 Ms Butram has a special interest in children's programs and teaches courses at local elementary schools on dealing with bullies, strangers, peer pressure and anger management.
 The children in her classes are strongly encouraged to perform at least one community service project each year, and her school usually adopts a needy family at Christmas.
 Ms Butram several times has chaperoned trips to Japan for the Hawken School, as part of and exchange program with Haibara Middle School in Haibara, Japan.

 Ms Butram received the rank of Rokudan, 6th degree black belt, in February 2005.
-She is a Vice Chair and Vice President of the SKKAA and its Assistant Chief Instructor.
+She is Vice President of the SKKAA and its Assistant Chief Instructor.
+In October 2012, Sensei Jayne was promoted to Shichidan.

 Ms Butram is a student of Japanese language and both Western and Japanese calligraphy.
 She is a contributor to Sensei: A Handbook for SKKAA Instructors and Their Students (2001), Little Dragons and Tigers: A Handbook for SKKAA Youth Students, Their Instructors, and Parents (2002), and I Remember When (2004).